 Q: What is your vision for your channel and the brand Roberto Blake for the future?

 RB: My personal brand and channel has always just been a blueprint and experiment to prove how creative and technology can empower people to make their passion practical.
-My vision is for my company Create Awesome Media to help take that blueprint and allow others to apply, and at some point to be able to invest in it to better their finances alongside me, especially if they could look into something like this stash review to begin investing.
+My vision is for my company Create Awesome Media to help take that blueprint and allow others to apply.
 I also want to start producing more educational and motivational content and intellectual properties.
 But this is a long term plan that doesn't have to materialize right away.